 P.O.
 Box 403

 A file search of the plate number will be made, and a letter will be sent to you concerning the results of the search.
 This information may help you resolve the problem with the court.

 When you buy a vehicle from a private seller, he or she will give you a signed-off title, which you'll also need to sign.
 Make sure the information on the title is correct before you sign it.

-Take the title to your local MVC agency to transfer the title and register the car in your name.
-You'll need to show proof of insurance, the signed-off title, and a sales tax form.
+Take the title to your local New Jersey MVC agency to transfer the title and register the car in your name.
+You'll need to show:

 You'll be required to pay 7% sales tax, unless the vehicle is exempt.
 Your title transfer fee will be $60.

 It isn't necessary have the vehicle registered if you want to buy or sell it.
 However, the NJ MVC states that buyer of the vehicle holds responsibility for getting the car registered after purchase.